Skip to main content

 Sending Items to Detainees

-Letters sent to detainees must include the last four digits of the detainee’s A-number (File Number), plus the sender’s name and address.
+Letters sent to detainees must include the detainee’s full name, plus the sender’s name and address.
 To enhance the safety of the facility, all incoming mail is subject to screening for contraband.
-The mail is not read upon opening, only inspected by the delivering officer.
+The mail is not read upon opening, only inspected by the Mail Officer before being scanned to the detainee’s Homewav account for them to read on the kiosk or tablet.
 Detainees may send mail from the facility.
-Detainees may seal their outgoing letters and place them in the provided receptacle.
-All incoming mail will be delivered to the detainee, and outgoing mail will be routed to the proper postal office within 24 hours of receipt by facility staff.
+Incoming mail will be picked up by the Mail Officer once a day, Monday through Friday.
+All incoming mail will be scanned to the detainee’s Homewav account for them to read on the kiosk or tablet.
+Outgoing mail will be routed to the proper postal office within 24 hours of receipt by facility staff.
 A mail pick-up and delivery schedule is posted in all housing units.

 Detainees are allowed to purchase stamps for use.
 Generally, there is no limit to the amount of correspondence detainees may send at their own expense.
 Indigent detainees (those who have no means of financial support and no funds in their facility account) will be provided postage allowance at government expense.

 If detainees receive funds in the mail, they will be taken to the processing area for the money to be placed into their account.
 The processing officer will provide a receipt for all funds received.
-Detainees are cautioned not to have cash sent to them in the mail.
+Detainees may not receive personal checks or cash in the mail, only certified checks and money orders may be sent to detainees via the mail.

-A detainee may receive items that are determined to be of necessity for the sole purpose of travel or release from agency custody with approval of the ICE Deportation Officer.
+A detainee may receive items that are determined to be of necessity for the sole purpose of travel or release from agency custody with approval of the ICE Deportation Officer, as well as the detentions administrative staff.

 Before sending packages to detainees, contact the Property Room Deputy at the facility at: